 Since then, neglect, the elements, a sizable fire, and nearly daily vandalism have taken their toll, reducing the seminary to a hulking skeleton.

-Update November 2016: Demolition work has sadly begun and the seminary has been securely fenced off with very limited access.
+Update as of November 2016: Demolition work has sadly begun and the seminary has been securely fenced off with very limited access.
 However, if you are wearing suitable clothing and are stealthy enough to avoid guards that occasionally check the site, it is well worth the effort.

 Know Before You Go

 Around 24 miles out of Glasgow, take M8 towards Cardross, exit right at Carmen road.
 Stop at the first intersection and walk the path behind the golf course.